divinecuration/divinecuration.github.io/about.md

 Welcome to my personal site.

 This is where I collect various bits and pieces of creative output that have been accumulating over the years.
 The blog is a place for ongoing practice, works-in-progress and other sketches and spells---sounds, image, readings and thoughts.
-Pieces is a dumping ground for old projects, and writings is where I'll host longer-form texts.

 I'm also on [twitter](https://twitter.com/divinecuration) which is probably the best place to get hold of me should you wish.
 Also email exists: _divinecurationsite_ [at] _gmail.com_.